Section Career Services Header

 • Apply for more internships, experiential learning opportunities in your area of study, and take more leadership roles on and/or off campus

-• Set up a virtual mock-interview with career services staff to prepare for upcoming interviews
+• Set up a mock-interview with career services staff to prepare for upcoming interviews

 Senior Year